 The partytent

-The beer was horrible.
-I also needed to get out of my tent regularly to fix my pegs.
-It was super windy but I couldn't manage to get them properly into the ground.
-There were containers with rocks specifically to anchor your tent.
+I regularly needed to get out of my tent to reposition its pegs.
+It was super windy but I couldn't manage to get the pegs properly into the ground.
+There were containers with rocks specifically to anchor your tent, but even those didn't always help to keep it down.
+The next day I would start my own route and likely see a lot fewer people.
+Only after 170 km there would be a small cabin with a campsite, the rest would just be lava fields and nothingness.

 Distance walked: 24 km